 In August 2000, an exhibition called ‘The Homecoming’ was held in Kirkcudbright Town Hall which celebrated the 'Kirkcudbright School' of painters.
 This was followed in 2002 by an exhibition titled ‘The Fleming Collection’ with forty-four paintings from the Fleming-Wyfold Foundation.
 Thanks to the support of Lord Macfarlane, Glasgow Kelvingrove Gallery and the National Gallery in Edinburgh among others, an exhibition has been held here every summer since.
+For more information on past, present and future exhibitions please visit www.artiststown.org.uk.
 Along with these exhibitions Kirkcudbright has created an identity as the "Artists' Town" and we are striving to create a permanent gallery to celebrate our heritage.

 The 'Kirkcudbright School' of Painters.

 Between around 1850 and 1950 Kirkcudbright was an established artists colony.
 It began with the emergence of the Faed family of acclaimed artists in Gatehouse of Fleet from the 1840's and ended with the death, in 1949, of Jessie M King who, with her husband EA Taylor, settled in Kirkcudbright from 1920.
 During this time EA Hornel, whose family stretched back in the town many generations, also became established here as artist of note.
 Many others were involved with them, and encouraged by them to settle in or visit the town.